isaacs/jackspeak/README.md

     May only appear once.
 If provided, will be called with the resulting parsed object.

+    Each of the defined flags and options will be set on the result object, as well as a special `_` array containing all the positional arguments.  `_` also has the following properties:

+    - `usage` A function that dumps the help output to stdout.
+    - `explicit` A `Set` containing the names of all arguments that were explicitly set.
+    - `parsed` The `argv` array once all aliases have been expanded.

 - `usage` String or Array

     The `Usage: ...` bits that go at the top of the help output